 A good dispersant will immediately break up the oil to really fine droplets and will produce a coffee coloured appearance in the Mackay test chamber.
 The finer the droplets the longer they will stay in suspension and therefore the % recovery of oil in the "Q cut" (quiescence) ultimately determines this.

-The dispersant was efficient in dispersing the AMSA reference oil and particularly with the IFO 180, where the % recovery was greater than 70.
+Both dispersants were efficient in dispersing the AMSA reference oil and particularly with the IFO 180, were the % recovery was greater than 70.

 Our Ref: